ManiViswanth/watson-assistant-for-java/README.md

 # Example:Chat Bot GUI

-This is the example of Java Chat Bot GUI for Watson Conversation
+This is the example of Java Chat Bot GUI for Watson Assistant (old Watson Conversation)

 https://github.com/riversun/watson-examples-java-chatbot